 Frequently Asked Questions

-All questions regarding the RFP should be submitted in writing to the MDA at MN_MDA_elkandwolf@state.mn.us.
+All questions regarding the application should be submitted in writing to the MDA at MN_MDA_elkandwolf@state.mn.us.
 All questions received, along with the answers to those questions, will be added to this list as they are answered.
-All questions must be asked prior to 5:00 PM June 29, 2018.
+All questions must be asked prior to 5:00 PM January 24, 2020.

 What are Wolf-Livestock Conflict Prevention Grants?